JohnWalkerHasan/Space-Invaders/readme.md

 ## 🧩 V2 Changes
 - **New Pause Functionality:**
-  Press `P` to pause/resume the game anytime.
+  Press `esc` to pause the game anytime.
+  Click any key or press mouse button to resume.
 - **Performance Optimizations:**
   Improved frame update logic and cleaner collision checks for smoother gameplay.